castellan9168/to-do-app/README.md

 - [ ] finish configuring gulp-remove-code
 - [ ] add feature to have more than one tag and reminder for the task
 - [ ] create side menu
-- [ ] side menu color has wrong color, css style does not apply
 - [ ] I don't understand why after POST the user connects two times with database to retrieve list of tasks
 - [ ] Currently delete taks uses POST method.
 It would be neat to use DELETE method, but it requires more coding